April in the Garden - plants for April

 Get out and mow the grass as soon as possible if you haven't done so already (I'm writing this in East Anglia - England, but it applies to pretty much the whole of the UK (and much of Europe and North America too).
 If it's looking a bit tatty it's because it's started to grow!
 Set the mower a bit higher than normal for the first cut and then follow it up after a few days with a dose of "feed and weed".

-Begin to look out for weeds and get them as soon as you can.
+Look out for weeds and remove them early on.
 Weeds are always early risers in the spring and are much easier to remove while small than when they get larger.
-It's a good time to spread a mulch on the bare soil between plants if you haven't done so already, this helps keep the weeds down.
+It's a good time to spread a mulch on the bare soil between plants if you haven't done so already, this also helps keep the weeds down.

 Watch out for early signs of aphids.
 There will be less if the winter has been cold, but it's about now that they start to come out of hiding and build up their numbers.
 If you can spot and control aphids early, then life gets an awful lot easier later on in the year.
 Check the newly emerging shoots of their favourite plants.
 I gave my plants under cover their first spray last week at the end of March as aphid numbers were already starting to build up, it's easy to miss them as you probably don't check so often at the moment.

 If you've never tried growing your own vegetables, or grown anything from seed, then this is a good month to sow.
 I tend to go for things that are either expensive in the shops or difficult to get really fresh.

 Beans are easy and don't travel well so the ones in the shops are never as good or fresh as home grown.
 Broad beans are good as are French beans and very easy too.
 Dwarf French beans don't need all the long canes that runner beans need, but wait until the end of the month though or early May before sowing them outdoors.
 They can be started off if you like in 3" pots in an unheated greenhouse.